AdventureData/radicl/docs/installation.rst

 It is preferable to use your Windows Store to install your python.
 You can search by python.

-1. Go to you Windows App Store and search `python`, pick the version you want.
+1. Go to you Windows App Store and search `python`, pick the version greater than 3.6 you want.
 2. Run the installer, making sure to enable the `Add Python 3.X to path` this option shows up when you first start the installer see below:

    .. image:: images/windows_python_installer.png
         :width: 400px
         :align: center
-        :alt: Enable python path on windows

-  **Warning:** If you don't enable this option the radicl cli tool will not be available.
-  If you miss enabling it you can always rerun the install and select repair to get the option to enable it again.

 3. Check the install by opening up powershell and running: